conda/conda/docs/source/troubleshooting.rst

      anaconda search -t conda cx_freeze

 This is telling us that ``cx_freeze`` cannot be found, at least not in the *default* package channels.
-However there may be a community-created version available and if so we can  it using exactly the command that is listed above.
+However there may be a community-created version available and if so we can install it using exactly the command that is listed above.

 .. code-block:: bash